 MTF Facial and Body Hair Removal

-Let’s skip all the everyday stuff such as shaving causing razor burn, trying to cover up that 5 O’clock shadow, painful waxing that leads to ingrown hairs and stubbles.
+Let’s skip all the everyday stuff such as shaving, which causes razor burn, painful waxing that leads to ingrown hairs and stubbles, or other ways you may have thought of to cover up that 5 O’clock shadow.

 What procedure removes unwanted hair permanently?